 St. Clair Derivative Action.
 In January 2006, the St. Clair Shores General Employees Retirement System filed a purported class and derivative action complaint in the SDNY Court against us, as nominal defendant, and certain of our directors and certain former officers and directors.
 Certain of the factual allegations in this action are similar to those in the securities class action described above.
 The plaintiff asserts that certain defendants breached their fiduciary duty by selling their stock while in possession of certain material non-public information and that we violated Section 14(a) of the Exchange Act and Rule 14a-9 thereunder by failing to disclose material facts in our 2003, 2004 and 2005 proxy statements in which we solicited approval to increase share availability under our 2002 Stock Option Plan.
 The plaintiff seeks the return of all profits from the alleged insider trading conducted by the individual defendants who sold our stock, unspecified compensatory damages with interest and its costs in the action.
 In March 2007, the Special Litigation Committee moved to dismiss the complaint based on, among other things, the Committee's conclusion that "future pursuit of this action is not in the best interests of Take-Two or its shareholders."
-In August 2007, the plaintiff filed an Amended Derivative and Class Action Complaint alleging, among other things, that defendants breached their fiduciary duties in connection with the issuance of proxy statements from 2001 through
+In August 2007, the plaintiff filed an Amended Derivative and Class Action Complaint alleging, among other things, that defendants breached their fiduciary duties in connection with the issuance of proxy statements from 2001 through 2005.

-2005.
 In September 2007, the Special Litigation Committee moved to dismiss the Amended Complaint or to consolidate certain of its claims with the securities class action.
 In July 2008, the Court dismissed all claims against us and all claims against all defendants that arose out of the plaintiff's derivative claims.
 The Court expressly did not determine whether these claims would entitle the putative class to monetary damages, but invited briefs from the individual defendants on this point.
-In October 2008, these individuals moved to dismiss the remaining claims against them.
-Briefing was concluded as of January 16, 2009.
-On September 15, 2009, the case was reassigned to Judge Sullivan, who denied the pending motions to dismiss without prejudice pending an October status conference.
-At that status conference, the Court reinstated the motions to dismiss, and oral argument on those motions was held November 23, 2009.
+In October 2008, these individuals moved to d that status conference, the Court reinstated the motions to dismiss, and oral argument on those motions was held November 23, 2009.
 The motions are now pending before the Court.